The Master Investor Podcast with Wilfred Frost

 Sponsored by Interactive Brokers - ibkr.com/masterinvestor

-The Master Investor Podcast is podcast is produced by Paradine Productions, Master Investor Ltd in association with Bird Lime Media.
+The Master Investor Podcast is produced by Paradine Productions, Master Investor Ltd in association with Bird Lime Media.

 This podcast is for information purposes only.
 It does not constitute an invitation or inducement to engage in any investment activity.
 It is not a financial promotion as defined under section 21 of the Financial Services and Markets Act 2000 (FSMA).
 The views expressed by the presenter of this podcast are those of the presenter and are provided in the course of journalism.
 This podcast benefits from the exemption under Article 20 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (FPO), It does not require approval by a person authorised under the FSMA.
 Generic information, not identifying any specific investment, fund, provider or service, about a class of investments such as shares, bonds, derivatives and cryptoassets, might be provided and/or discussed during this podcast.
 Such discussion falls within the generic promotions exemption (Article 17 of the FPO).
 Such discussion is not a financial promotion requiring approval by an authorised person under section 21 of the FSMA.
 Investing involves risk.
 You should consult a suitably qualified adviser who can assess your individual circumstances before making any investment decision